gtaylor/techsubreddits/README.rst

 ===============

-This repository contains a simple web app for categorizing and tracking various technical sub-reddits on Reddit.
+This repository contains a simple web app for categorizing and tracking various technical Subreddits on Reddit.
 For the time being, "technical" is naively defined as "pertaining to software development".

 Running Unit and Integration Tests